khushmevada1183/Stock-Sense/DEPLOYMENT.md

 ### How This Deployment Works

-1. The `build.js` script installs dependencies and builds the frontend
+1. The build process:
+   - Installs all dependencies (root, backend, frontend)
+   - Builds the frontend as static files (using Next.js export)

+2. The deployment process:
-2. The `deploy.sh` script runs in production mode and:
+   - The `deploy.sh` script runs in production mode
-   - Sets necessary environment variables
-   - Detects cloud environment
+   - It prints diagnostic information to help with troubleshooting
+   - It installs dependencies if needed
+   - The frontend is built and exported to static files
-   - Runs only the backend server in production
+   - Only the backend server is started (not the development servers)
+   - The backend serves the static frontend files

+3. Handling requests:
+   - API requests are handled by the Express backend
-   - The frontend is served as static files by the backend
+   - Frontend routes are served from the static files in `/frontend/out`
+   - If static files aren't found, a helpful fallback page is shown

 ### Common Issues and Solutions

-#### Port Conflicts
+#### Rate Limiting Errors
-The application is now configured to automatically manage ports in cloud environments:
+The application now uses a proper configuration for rate limiting in proxy environments:
+- Uses trusted proxies instead of trusting all proxies
+- Proper IP detection from X-Forwarded-For headers

+#### Static File Issues
+If frontend files are not loading:
+1. Check the build logs to ensure the frontend is successfully built
+2. Verify the frontend/out directory exists and contains files
+3. The app will show a helpful fallback page if static files aren't found

+#### Port Configuration
-- Backend uses the PORT provided by Render
+The application will use the port provided by Render and automatically configure itself.
-- Frontend (if run in development mode) uses a different port to avoid conflicts

 #### Missing API Key
 If you see "Missing API key" errors in the logs, make sure you've set one of these environment variables: